mheap/nexmo-developer/_documentation/en/client-sdk/in-app-voice/guides/reconnect-call.md

 ## Overview

-This guide covers how to reconnect to a call or a conversation's media in your Android and iOS Vonage Client application, there is also a guide on call [reconnection for JavaScript]().
+This guide covers how to reconnect to a call or a conversation's media in your Android and iOS Vonage Client application.

 ### Automatically Reconnect